Setting up a branch policy in a SourceCraft repository

 • matches: Filter or list of filters by protected resource name.
 This is a required parameter for target: branch and target: tag.

 • message: Message the user will get when the policy is triggered.
-This is a required parameter.
+This is a required setting.

 • rules: Rule or list of rules to apply to the protected resource.
-This is a required parameter.
+This is a required setting.
 The possible values are:

 • prevent_force_push: Prevent rewriting the branch commit history (force push operations).

-• prevent_non_pr_changes: Prevent direct changes to the branch (push operations); changes must be submitted through pull requests.
+• prevent_non_pr_changes: Prevent direct edits to the branch (push operations); edits must be submitted through a pull request.

 • prevent_all_changes: Prevent any actions with the branch or tag.